ayoayco/mjuaje.blog/_posts/2020-10-24-once-saved-always-saved.md

 #### Perseverance of the Saints

-There are a lot of prooftexts of Perseverance of the Saints [POTS], namely Christians, in the New Testament.
-But I'll present the two strongest ones:
+There are a lot of prooftexts of Perseverance of the Saints (POTS) in the New Testament.
+But I'll present the two strongest ones.
+By the way, the Bible refers to the followers of Christ as saints.
+So when we talk about POTS, we are talking about perseverance of true followers of Christ.

 "Jesus said to them, “I am the bread of life; whoever comes to me shall not hunger, and whoever believes in me shall never thirst.
 But I said to you that you have seen me and yet do not believe.
 All that the Father gives me will come to me, and whoever comes to me **I will never cast out**.
 For I have come down from heaven, not to do my own will but the will of him who sent me.
 And this is the will of him who sent me, that **I should lose nothing of all that he has given me**, but raise it up on the last day.
 For this is the will of my Father, that everyone who looks on the Son and believes in him should have eternal life, and I will raise him up on the last day.""<br>John 6.35-40, emphasis added